 Another mostly residential neighborhood, Manga does sport some great views of the bay and a variety of restaurants.
 Like Crespo, it is a bit removed from the major tourist destinations, but may make a good option among the places to stay in Cartagena for budget travelers and/or people with families looking for a quieter place to stay.

-Options for Places to Stay in Manga:
+Recommendations for Where to Stay in Cartagena in Manga

 Unless you’re coming strictly on business or planning to only use Cartagena as a layover before catching a bus elsewhere, I wouldn’t recommend staying elsewhere.
 While there are both areas to stay in Cartagena and neighborhoods that are very safe outside the central tourist zone, there’s not much to do there as a visitor to the city.

 I hope you will visit Cartagena and that this guide to the areas to stay in Cartagena has been of use to you in planning your visit.
 You really can’t go wrong staying in any of the above mentioned areas.
 Decide what’s best for your needs, wants, and desires, pick a date, and make a reservation!
-If you’re ready to do so, you can even do so below.

 Ready to make a reserve a place to stay in Cartagena?

-- Remember if you choose to make AirBnB your reservation method of choice, you can earn up to $37 USD off your first stay by signing up here.
+- If you choose to make AirBnB your reservation method of choice, get a discount when you sign up here.